Social Media

 Top Attractions & Activities in Kampong Glam

-Sultan Mosque
+Sultan Mosque at Kampong Glam

-kampong glam guide sultan mosque visitor info
+kampong glam guide sultan mosque

 The historic Sultan Mosque offers grandeur in both its exterior and interior

 Approaching Kampong Glam, it would be hard to miss the golden dome of Sultan Mosque (also commonly referred to as Masjid Sultan by the Malay community).
 This mosque has a long history that goes back to 1824, in the era of Sir Stamford Raffles!
-The mosque has a breathtaking exterior and interior structure, with a large prayer hall that can accommodate up to 5,000 people in mass prayer.
-You’re free to snap photos from outside the mosque, and during certain hours they also accept visitors.
-During Ramadan, there’s a special Food Bazaar that’s set up right in front of the mosque, and is well worth a wander through for some delicious food!
+The mosque has a breathtaking exterior and interior structure with a large prayer hall that can accommodate up to 5,000 people in mass prayer.
+You’re free to snap photos from outside the mosque, and during certain hours, they also accept visitors.
+During Ramadan, there’s a special Food Bazaar that’s set up right in front of the mosque and is well worth a wander through for some delicious food!

 *Visitor information for Sultan Mosque is available here.
 Open for walk-ins from Saturday to Thursday: 10am to 12pm & 2pm to 4pm.
 Closed on Fridays.

-3 Muscat Street, Singapore 198833
+Sultan Mosque, 3 Muscat Street, Singapore 198833

 Street Murals

-Haji Lane - street art murals that boast a riot of colour
+kampong glam Haji Lane - street art murals that boast a riot of colour

 Pose in front of the many murals in Kampong Glam!
 Image: Richa Tiwari

-Kampong Glam is teeming with funky street artwork at every corner.
+Kampong Glam is teeming with funky street art at every corner.
 Start your walk at the famous Haji Lane, where you’ll find street art near some cool restaurants.
 At the junction of Haji Lane and Beach Road is a Mexican restaurant called Piedra Negra, which is a veritable burst of colours.
 Make sure you check out the interesting art along the exterior of this restaurant, too!
-At 29 Sultan Gate is a mural titled “Coffee Story” by artist Yip Yew Chong.
+At 29 Sultan Gate is a mural in Kampong Glam titled “Coffee Story” by artist Yip Yew Chong.
 The mural was commissioned by A.R.C., a coffee shop which no longer exists there.
 However, the mural itself is a timeless depiction of the old-school ways by which kopi used to be (and still is) made and enjoyed with the local breakfast of kaya toast.

-Plus don’t miss the colourful murals and artwork along Muscat Street.
+Plus, don’t miss the colourful murals and artwork along Muscat Street.
 Dubbed Gelam Gallery, the back alleys here comprise of murals and framed pieces created by over 30 local and international artists and art students, spread over two parallel walls.

 Read more: A Kid-Friendly Walking Tour of Singapore’s Street Art Scene